girish946/op-mate/README.md

 # op-mate
-the android application written using kivy framework to operate mate desktop.
+the android application written using kivy framework to operate Mate and Unity desktop.